RoadsOnline/Support/README.md

 # Get Support

-Send an email with your question of problem to [support@roadsonline.co.uk](mailto:support@roadsonline.co.uk) or [create a ticket](https://github.com/RoadsOnline/Support/issues/new/choose)
+Send an email with your question of problem to [support@roadsonline.co.uk](mailto:support@roadsonline.co.uk) or [create a ticket](https://github.com/RoadsOnline/Support/issues/new/choose) (Requires a GitHub account)

 # Releases
 Current Version: 2024.0607.2269